Monday, 7 February 2022

 Thanks to Strident for the original suggestion and to Garry for all the debugging tips.

 Now I might take a crack at his five person poker game in the second half of the book, which is a demonstration of the "strategy" part of his title.
 Converting "Space Derelict" was a fun little exercise in bringing an old program back to life from digital oblivion.
 Perhaps his poker program might demonstrate some interesting elements of early AI programming.
 He does mention that he tried to give all of the opponents playing styles from different people he actually knew.
 I'll keep you posted.
-In the meantime if you want to help bug test/try out DERELICT it can be played in Mike Tinnes online emulator here:
+In the meantime if you want to help bug test/try out DERELICT it can be played online using an MC-10 emulator here:

 If I can get hold of Menick, I will hopefully be able to arrange permanent access to the program from my site.